oxc-project/oxc/README.md

 #### 🏆 Parser Performance

-Our [benchmark][parser-benchmark] reveals that the Oxc parser surpasses the speed of the [swc] parser by approximately 2 times and the [Rome] parser by 3 times.
+Our [benchmark][parser-benchmark] reveals that the Oxc parser surpasses the speed of the [swc] parser by approximately 2 times and the [Biome] parser by 3 times.

 <details>
   <summary>How is it so fast?</summary>